Build your first app using C#

 Set up your administrator account.
 After you finish, the following screen appears:

-Sign in to Teams using the administrator account you just set up.
-Verify that you have the Upload a custom app option in Teams.
+Sign in to Teams using the administrator account you set up.
+Verify that you've the Upload a custom app option in Teams.

 Get a free Azure account